 By Yvonne Tally (2018 – New World Library)

-Doesn’t it seem like we’re really busy?
+Why is balance so elusive?
+Some of the busiest people I know are retired.
+Working or retired, doesn’t it seem like we’re all really busy all the time?
 It’s become a status symbol in our society.
 But why are we so busy today?

 Yvonne Tally explains that it doesn’t happen overnight.
 It starts with good intentions.
 We get things done and that’s rewarded.
 We have professional success – and we’re given more to do.
 (More is good, right?)
 We start a family.
 We get involved in our community.
 All of these good things start stacking up until we feel like we’re in a real-life version of Jenga.
 So we carefully figure out how to juggle to make it all work.
 We learn to multitask to keep the tower stable.

 We embrace technology, at a Ninja-level, to make us more productive, more efficient and to be able to get even more done.
 Technology’s great, but it comes with downsides.
 For one, it’s addicting.
 It always whispering to you – a big distraction throughout the day.
 It can subtly shift from a useful tool to yet another thing to manage.
 (Have you counted how many apps you have on your phone?
 How many do you regularly use?
 I only notice when I run out of storage and then discover how many apps I have – and wonder how did they get there?).